-Amy Orr-Ewing is EMEA Director for RZIM, and Director of Programmes for the Oxford Centre for Christian Apologetics (OCCA) and European Director for RZIM Zacharias Trust.
+Amy Orr-Ewing is EMEA Director for RZIM, and Director of Programmes for the Oxford Centre for Christian Apologetics (OCCA).

 Amy is a passionate exponent of a rational Christian response to many of the pressing cultural issues of the day, bringing her formidable theological knowledge to bear on a wide variety of subjects.
 She gained a first class degree in Theology at Christ Church, Oxford University, before receiving a Master’s in Theology from King’s College London.
 She is currently working on her Doctoral Thesis at Oxford University looking at the work of Dorothy L Sayers.

-Amy has written two books exploring key questions in apologetics: Why Trust the Bible? (published under the title Is the Bible Intolerant? in North America) which was shortlisted for the 2006 UK Christian Book Awards, and But Is It Real?
-(USA title: Is Believing in God Irrational).
+Amy has written two books exploring key questions in apologetics: Why Trust the Bible? and But Is It Real?.
 Her most recent publication is Millennials, which she co-authored with her husband Frog.
 They have also published Holy Warriors: A Fresh Look at the Face of Extreme Islam and Deep.
 She has contributed to the books Beyond Opinion, God and the Generations and Worth Knowing: Wisdom for Women.

 Amy speaks and lectures on Christian Apologetics worldwide, at events such as Keswick and Alpha International, and on University campuses including Oxford, Cambridge, Vienna, and Hong Kong.
 Amy has been invited to speak in the White House, and on Capitol Hill, as well as the Speakers Rooms in the UK Parliament.
 Amy and her husband Frog lead a church in Buckinghamshire called Latimer Minster, which they planted in 2010.